Labs

 My Contribution

-Designed a UI by simplifying interaction patterns and researching with prototypes.
+Designed core product UI by simplifying interaction patterns and researching with prototypes.
 Developed the frontend and AI infrastructure.

 Outcome

-This project began off of a weekend experiment, researching how AI could be used in a previous product.
+This project began while experimenting if/how AI could be brought into a previous product.

-Good news was it worked!
+Good news was it could!
 Bad news was we didn't know for what.

-1. With a series of models, we could generate data compatible with our previous app
+1. We could generate data compatible with our previous app

-2. Inside that app, users could further prompt and add content natively
+2. Inside, users could further prompt to directly add content

 Browser chrome bar